-In the autumn, consider a visit to the Nakatsu Valley, near Chichibu.
+In the autumn, consider a visit to the Nakatsu Valley.
 It's listed as one of Japan's 100 best spots for viewing autumn leaves.
-A view down the valley vista presents you with 10 kilometers of brilliant red and gold leaves, with a dynamic landscape of cliffs on either side and the hazy mountains in the distance.
+A view down the valley vista presents you with 10 kilometers of brilliant red and yellow leaves, with a dynamic landscape of cliffs on either side and the hazy mountains in the distance.

 Hitsujiyama Park's fields of pink

 Another gorgeous spot in Chichibu is Hitsujiyama Park .
-Hitsujiyama Park has one of the largest fields of shibazakura–pink moss or moss phlox–in all of Japan.
-During the late spring, the blooming flowers turn the ground into a carpet of vivid pink, violet, and white.
+Hitsujiyama Park has one of the largest fields of shibazakura in all of Japan.
+At the end of spring, the blooming flowers turn the ground into a carpet of vivid pink, violet, and white.

 Catch the Paleo Express

 Board the Paleo Express to see the mountains and valleys by train.
-The Paleo Express is an old historic steam train that winds its way through the mountain valleys and stops at eight stations around Chichibu, offering a unique way to view the landscape.
+The Paleo Express is an old historic steam locomotive that winds its way through the mountain valleys and stops at five stations in the Chichibu area, offering a unique way to view the landscape.
 The train is named after Paleoparadoxia, a marine animal that inhabited the area about 20 million years ago.

 The Temple Pilgrimage of Chichibu

-The Chichibu Temple Pilgrimage is a path taking you to 34 temples located throughout the town.
-This route dates back to the 14th century and includes visits to grand temples that tower over the nearby buildings and tiny temples nestled in residential districts that you'd miss if you weren't looking for them.
+The Chichibu Temple Pilgrimage is a path taking you to 34 temples located throughout the area.
+This route leads to various temples located in both natural surroundings and in residential areas.

 Chichibu's night festival

 Chichibu is particularly known for its Chichibu Yomatsuri , a nighttime festival held early December each year.
-During the festival, giant floats light up the night and parade through the town along with mikoshi portable shrines and musicians and dancers.
-The second night culminates in the journey of six particularly large floats up a nearby hill, followed by a rare wintertime fireworks display that lasts two and a half hours.
+During the festival, giant floats light up the night and parade through the town along with mikoshi portable shrines, taiko drummers and dancers (hayashite).
+The second night culminates in the journey of six large floats up a steep hill nearby, followed by a rare wintertime fireworks display that lasts two and a half hours.